 If you’re booking a venue, then you have to locate the one you want that can hold the number of guests you’re expecting and that is available for your party date.
 Usually, the venue also needs to fit into your budget.

 Step #4 Order + Send Invitations

 For the 1st birthday, I still send pretty/fun/festive hard-copy invitations.
-(Subsequent birthdays get Punch Bowl invitations.)
+(Subsequent birthdays get Punch Bowl or evite invitations.)
 I chose shops on Etsy that provided custom invitations (and party supplies like decorations) that fit my theme.

 Step #5 Plan the Menu

 I always try to coordinate the food and snack items with the theme.
 So for the ladybug theme, I served red and black snacks and candies.
 We also served hot dogs and hamburgers, which did not necessarily fall into that category.

 Same was true for the pink poodle party theme.
 We served hot dogs on an old-time hot dog roaster (50s-style), popcorn, along with pink and white candies and sweets.